The outcomes of the Disaster Ready Fund (DRF) Round Two and the All West Australians Reducing Emergencies (AWARE) programs are now available.

 Eligibility

 Anyone can develop a DRF proposal, however only Australian state and territory governments are eligible to submit projects to the National Emergency Management Agency (NEMA) for potential funding.
-The Department of Fire and Emergency Services (DFES) is the Lead Agency for Western Australia and is responsible for coordinating application for the DRF.
-DFES will engage and support government and non-government organisations to develop and submit applications for funding to NEMA.
+The Department of Fire and Emergency Services (DFES) is the Lead Agency for Western Australia and is responsible for coordinating applications for the DRF.

 Applicants are encouraged to refer to the program objectives and eligibility criteria in the Round Guidelines before proceeding with their application to ensure the proposed project meets all the program requirements.